ElectricGrill

 Best Electric Grills Under $750 in 2026

-The best electric grill under $750 in 2026 is the Ninja Woodfire Pro Connect XL OG951 at $449 - and we need to be honest about this range before we go further.
-There is a real gap between $450 and the $1099 flagship [Current Model G+](/products/current-model-g-plus-dual-zone), and nothing in the $500-750 range fills it compellingly.
-This guide exists because shoppers searching for a sub-$750 electric grill deserve a straight answer: the smart move is to either stop at $449 with the Ninja Pro Connect XL and spend the remaining $300 on accessories and steaks, or wait and save the extra $350 for the true premium tier.
-Below we cover the three options worth considering, the honorable mentions in the $650-750 zone, and the complete case for whether to spend or save the difference.
+The best electric grill under $750 in 2026 is the Ninja Woodfire Pro Connect XL OG951 - and we need to be honest about this range before we go further.
+There is a real gap between the upper-mid tier and the flagship flagship [Current Model G+](/products/current-model-g-plus-dual-zone), and nothing in the near-premium range fills it compellingly.
+This guide exists because shoppers searching for a sub-$750 electric grill deserve a straight answer: the smart move is to either stop with the Ninja Pro Connect XL and spend the remaining $300 on accessories and steaks, or wait and save the extra spend for the true premium tier.
+Below we cover the three options worth considering, the honorable mentions in the pre-premium zone, and the complete case for whether to spend or save the difference.

 Quick Picks Under $750

-Top Pick: the [Ninja Woodfire Pro Connect XL OG951](/products/ninja-woodfire-pro-connect-xl-og951) at $449 is the best electric grill under $750 in 2026 - and we recommend stopping here rather than spending more.
-Honorable Mention: the Weber Pulse 2000 at $549 is frequently listed in this range for apartment dwellers who prioritize Weber build plus app connectivity.
-Stretch Pick: the [Current Model G+ Dual Zone](/products/current-model-g-plus-dual-zone) at $1099 is $349 above this budget but is the only grill that genuinely justifies spending more than $450 in electric grilling.
-If you are shopping sub-$750, the honest answer is either cap at $449 or save for $1099.
+Top Pick: the Ninja Woodfire Pro Connect XL OG951 is the best electric grill under $750 in 2026 - and we recommend stopping here rather than spending more.
+Honorable Mention: the Weber Pulse 2000 is frequently listed in this range for apartment dwellers who prioritize Weber build plus app connectivity.
+Stretch Pick: the Current Model G+ Dual Zone is above budget but is the only grill that genuinely justifies spending at this tier in electric grilling.
+If you are shopping sub-$750, the honest answer is either cap or save for the flagship.

 Our Top Pick